 - Open up a command prompt as an administrator by pressing Windows+X on your keyboard and then clicking Command Prompt (Admin).
 Type ipconfig /flushdns and press enter.

 - Now type ipconfig /registerdns into the command prompt window and press enter.
 A confirmation message reading, “Successfully flushed the DNS Resolver Cache.”
 Will display.

 - Close all windows on your computer, including Command Prompt, if it’s still open.
 Restart the system so these changes can take effect, and try connecting to Minecraft again.

-The most common reason for the Minecraft Can’t resolve hostname error is because you’re using the wrong hostname for the server.
+The most common reason for the Minecraft Can’t resolve hostname error is that you’re using the wrong hostname for the server.
 The hostname is the address players use to connect to the server, so it’s important to be entered correctly.
 If you’re not sure what the hostname of your server is, you can find it in the Server Settings tab of the control panel.

 Once you have the correct hostname, simply enter it into the Connect to Server dialog box and click Join Server.
 If you continue to have trouble connecting, use the valid port number.
 The default port for Minecraft servers is 25565, but some servers use a different port.
 You can check the port number in the Server Settings tab as well.